Walmart Q1 2021 earnings: retail giant beats on revenue and EPS as e-commerce sales soar

 As you can tell from the above figures, Walmart saw a significant boost in e-commerce sales across its various outlets.
 That boost is no doubt due in part to the continued COVID-19 pandemic, which has seen more people turn to online shopping than ever before.

-Though Walmart didn’t address the third round of stimulus checks the Biden Administration sent out in March, it will be interesting to see if the company attributes its better-than-expected results to those checks.
-In May 2020, Walmart CEO John Furner noted that “Definitely we do see a positive impact from the [first round of stimulus] checks.”
+Though Walmart didn’t address the third round of stimulus checks the Biden administration sent out in March, it will be interesting to see if the company attributes its better-than-expected results to those checks.
+In May 2020, Walmart CEO John Furner noted that, “definitely we do see a positive impact from the [first round of stimulus] checks.”